 Air transportation developed in the 1920s.
 Prior to 1920 aviators in Oklahoma used farmland or any flat area to land their aircraft.
 In 1920 the short-lived County Line Airfield was built in south Oklahoma City along the Oklahoma-Cleveland county line.
 Four years later the Southwest Aviation Park opened at Southwest Twenty-ninth Street and May Avenue in Oklahoma City.
 In 1928 the Curtiss-Wright Company constructed a hangar near Britton Road and May Avenue, Oklahoma City.
 Beginning in 1934 aviator Wiley Post utilized that hangar when he designed and modified his planes.
 During World War II the U.S. Army Air Corps utilized the Oklahoma City Municipal Airport and renamed it Will Rogers Air Field.
 On March 27, 1946, the U.S. Army returned the operation of that airfield back to Oklahoma City.
 At the turn of the twenty-first century the Will Rogers World Airport in southwest Oklahoma City remained the busiest airport in the state, serving more than three million passengers in 2004.
 The Wiley Post Airport (originally known as Tulakes Airport), located in Bethany, served business and corporate air travelers, thus relieving traffic at Will Rogers.

 As in other frontier areas, in Oklahoma early settlers quickly established subscription schools until public schools could be funded through taxes.
 By 1908 Oklahoma County had approximately six hundred schools.
 In 1908 two business colleges and the Oklahoma College for Young Ladies were situated in Oklahoma City.
-The Booker T. Washington High School in Luther and Douglas High School in Oklahoma City were among the facilities educating African Americans during the first half of the twentieth century.
+The Booker T. Washington High School in Luther and Douglass High School in Oklahoma City were among the facilities educating African Americans during the first half of the twentieth century.

 Numerous private and public colleges opened in Oklahoma County.
 Beginning in 1891 residents could receive a higher education when the Territorial Normal School (now University of Central Oklahoma) opened in Edmond.
 Epworth University (predecessor of Oklahoma City University) held its first class in 1904.
 Since 1909 the Nazarenes have had a college (now Southern Nazarene University) located in Bethany.
 The Southwestern Christian University is also situated in Bethany.
 The Oklahoma Christian University of Science and Arts has operated in Oklahoma City since 1958.
 Rose State University in Midwest City offered its first class in fall 1970.
 The Oklahoma State University–Oklahoma City branch was founded in 1961, and the Oklahoma City Community College opened in 1972.